SamR1/FitTrackee/docs/_sources/installation.rst.txt

 library.
 One way is to use a **systemd** services and **Nginx** to proxy pass to **Gunicorn**.

-Examples (to update depending on your application configuration and given distribution):
+Examples (to adapt depending on your instance configuration and operating system):

 - for application: ``fittrackee.service``